McDonnell Douglas MD-11: Production and performance issues

-After McDonnell Douglas merged with Boeing in 1997, the unified company decided that MD-11 production would continue exclusively with the freighter variant.
-In 1998, Boeing announced it would end MD-11 production after filling orders on hand.
-The last passenger MD-11 built was delivered to Sabena in April 1998.
-Assembly of the last two MD-11s were completed in August and October 2000; they were delivered to Lufthansa Cargo on February 22 and January 25, 2001 respectively.
-Production ended because of lack of sales, resulting from internal competition from the Boeing 767-400 and Boeing 777, as well as external competition from the Airbus A330/A340.
+Following McDonnell Douglas’s merger with Boeing in 1997, the combined company decided to limit MD-11 production to freighter variants to avoid internal competition with the Boeing 767 and 777.
+In 1998, Boeing announced the end of MD-11 production after fulfilling existing orders due to insufficient market demand.
+The final passenger MD-11 was delivered to Sabena in April 1998.
+Assembly of the last two MD-11s was completed in August and October 2000 and delivered to Lufthansa Cargo on February 22 and January 25, 2001, respectively.
+McDonnell Douglas had originally projected sales of more than 300 aircraft, but only 200 were built.